Ectroverse/EctroverseDjango/README.md

 8. FOR NOW- go to http://127.0.0.1:8000/admin and add a Userstatus for admin, set race and home planet, then go back and go to planets and pick a planet and add a portal, else there's a calc error
 9. `python manage.py process_tick` (will eventually get called every 10 minutes with a cronjob)

-(`docker-compose run` does a one-time command in a specific container)

-## Running it once its setup
+## Starting up server once its setup

 1. `docker-compose up -d`

-2. that's it!  without docker this would be a dozen steps
+that's it!  without docker this would be a dozen steps

 ## To rebuild the containers, like if a config setting changed